Heat pumps are an energy-efficient alternative to air conditioners.

 Why Heat Pumps?

-The primary difference between heat pumps and air conditioners is that heat pumps are capable of heating and cooling, and are thus appropriate for year-round use.
+The primary difference between heat pumps and air conditioners is that heat pumps are capable of heating and cooling and are thus appropriate for year-round use.
 However, heat pumps heat best in temperatures that are no lower than 40 degrees Fahrenheit.
 When outdoor temperatures dip below that, it’s preferable to use a furnace to heat your home.
 But in Seattle, a heat pump usually does the trick because winter temperatures are typically in the 40s.

 How Heat Pumps Work

 Traditional heating and cooling systems convert fuel or electricity into heat.
 Heat pumps, on the other hand, move heat from one place to another, like refrigerators.
-Even in colder temperatures, heat pumps are capable of extracting heat from outside air.
+Even in colder temperatures, heat pumps are capable of extracting heat from the outside air.
 During the summer, heat pumps remove heat from the house and vent it to the outside.
 Heat pumps reduce energy usage and keep your house cool and comfortable throughout the summer because they dehumidify more effectively than air conditioners.

 A heat pump can significantly reduce your home’s energy expenses.
 Most Seattle residents use their air conditioning sparingly, anyway, so heat pumps are an ideal choice.
 Heat pumps that we offer at MM Comfort Systems include the Carrier 25HPA4 Performance Series Heat Pump, which is pictured below: